Congress manifesto for Delhi elections: Free power, unemployment allowance

 The party has promised to provide free electricity up to 300 units per month.

-He said the Congress will open 100 Indira Canteens in the city to give subsidised meals at Rs 15, Chopra said.
+He said that the Congress will open 100 Indira Canteens in the city to give subsidised meals at Rs 15, Chopra said.

 Delhi polls: AAP demands campaign ban on Adityanath over Shaheen Bagh remark